keenanhi/keenanhi.github.io/mini-series/getting-started/_posts/2015-04-25-Get-Started-Part-3.md

 ---
-title: Get Started Part 3 - What is Mixing?
+subtitle: Get Started Part 3
+title: What is Mixing?
 layout: post
 description: "An overview of the tools and techniques common to modern mixing"
 soundcloud: "off"